nigelp/Zentara-Code/README.md

 ## Installation

-- VS Code Marketplace: Search for Roo Code in the Extensions view.
+- VS Code Marketplace: Search for Zentara Code in the Extensions view.
 - VSIX: Use “Install from VSIX...” from the Extensions view overflow menu.

 ## Quick Start

-1. Install Roo Code and open a folder in VS Code.
+1. Install Zentara Code and open a folder in VS Code.
-2. Open the Command Palette and run “Roo: Open Chat”.
+2. Open the Command Palette and run “Zentara: Open Chat”.
 3. Describe your goal (e.g., “Add pagination to the API”).
 4. Review the proposed plan and approve steps.
 5. Inspect diffs, iterate, and—when needed—use the debug controls to validate at runtime.

 ## Workflow Model

-- Plan: Roo decomposes your request into small, independent steps and proposes safe execution order.
+- Plan: Zentara decomposes your request into small, independent steps and proposes safe execution order.
 - Approvals: Potentially impactful actions (file writes, network, long operations) require explicit approval.
 - Execute: Steps are distributed to parallel subagents when independent to reduce wall‑clock time.
 - Analyze: Code understanding is LSP‑first (document symbols → usages → call hierarchy → targeted snippets).